cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 #.
 Download the `deploy script <https://drive.google.com/file/d/1QGo_Xxu2WMjDWeD3gIkbu1fEC68U6osG/view?usp=sharing>`_ on your local machine
 #.
 Make it executable: chmod +x deploy_policy.sh
 #.
 Download the policy you trained in colab
 #.
-Connect your remote controller with the USB cable to give Pupper position commands
+Connect your remote controller with the USB cable to give Pupper velocity commands
 #.
 Run the policy: ./deploy_policy.sh /path/to/your/policy.json

 DELIVERABLE: In what ways is this policy different on the physical robot (compared to sim)